academictorrents/academictorrents-docs/docs/api.md

 ## Endpoint

 Our API is constantly improving based on feedback from users.
-Please contact us if you are planning to use the API so that we can make it feit your needs better.
+Please contact us if you are planning to use the API so that we can make it fit your needs better.
 The basic api is shown below.

 Base API url: [https://academictorrents.com/apiv2/](https://academictorrents.com/apiv2/)